samjaninf/OFN-User-Guide---Master/select-profile.md

 %/accordion%

-If you are not a producer, you are called a hub.
+If you are **not a producer**, you are called a hub.
 These are your options:

 %accordion%Hub profiles%accordion%

 1. **Profile Only:**